EduardoZepeda/coffee-bytes-hugo/content/posts/python/por-que-usar-un-entorno-virtual-en-python/index.en.md

 - python
 coverImage: images/porque_deberias_usar_un_entorno_virtual.jpg
 date: '2019-07-10'
+seo_title: "Python Virtual Environments: Beginner's Guide"
-description: Don't know what a virtual environment in Python is?
-Here I explain what it is, what it's for and its differences with virtual machines.
+description: What is a Python virtual environment and why do you need one?
+Clear explanation with examples and how it differs from virtual machines.
 keywords:
 - python
 - opinion